The Key Points about Fats & Oils

 Fats provide our bodies with energy but are also a carrier for vitamins A and D to be transported around the body (1).
 These are known as fat soluble vitamins and are important for us to stay healthy.
 Ensuring we consume enough fat within our diet is also important as fat stores are required for us to stay warm and insulate our organs.

 Fat comes in a several different forms and ensuring we have a mix of these is important.
 The types of fat are saturated, unsaturated (polyunsaturated and monounsaturated) and trans fat.
 Knowing whether the fat is solid or liquid at room temperature is an easy way to determine which type of fat it is.
 Fats that are solid, such as butter or coconut oil, contain mostly saturated fat and those that are liquid, such as rapeseed oil, contain mostly unsaturated fat.
 Butter is almost entirely saturated fat whereas a rapeseed oil or olive oil contain mostly unsaturated fat.

 Unsaturated fat is also broken down into 2 types, monounsaturated and polyunsaturated.
 Both are important and cold pressed rapeseed oil is a source of monounsaturated fat and polyunsaturated fat.
-The polyunsaturated fats of cold pressed rapeseed provide Omega 3 and Omega 6, in a ratio of 1:2 which is the ideal ratio required for healthy bodily function.
+The polyunsaturated fats of cold pressed rapeseed provide Omega 3 and Omega 6, in a ratio of 1:2.
 These can't be made by the body so we have to get them from food, of which rapeseed oil is a great source.